-Fishing regulations, lake trout population size, and availability of other trout and salmon species influenced angler harvest through time (Lantry and Eckert 2018).
-Since 1988, managers instituted a slot size limit to decrease harvest of mature fish and increase the number and ages of spawning adults.
+Fishing regulations, lake trout population size, and availability of other trout and salmon species influenced angler harvest through time (Connerton et al. 2020).
+Since 1988, managers instituted a slot size limit to decrease harvest of mature lake trout and increase the number and ages of spawning adults in the population.
 In 1992, the regulation permitted a limit of three lake trout harvested outside of the protected length interval of 635 to 762 mm (25 to 30 in).
 Effective October 1, 2006, the lake trout creel limit was reduced to two fish per day per angler, only one of which could be within the 635 to 762 mm slot.

-Annual catch and harvest of lake trout from U.S. waters of Lake Ontario (Figure 5) declined over 84% from 1991 to the early-2000s (Lantry and Eckert 2018).
+Annual catch and harvest of lake trout from U.S. waters of Lake Ontario (Figure 6) declined over 84% from 1991 to the early-2000s (Connerton et al. 2020).
 Catch and harvest declined further from the early to the mid-2000s reaching the lowest levels in the NYSDEC Fishing Boat Survey data series in 2007.
 Harvest at that time was more than 97% below the 1991 estimate.
-This low point in harvest coincided with lower adult abundance in the index gillnetting survey (Figure 2).
-Good fishing quality for other salmonids (i.e., anglers targeted other salmonids more frequently) may also have led to lower catch and harvest of lake trout during this period (Lantry and Eckert 2018).
+This low point in harvest coincided with lower adult abundance in the index gillnetting survey (Figure 3).
+Good fishing quality for other salmonids (i.e., anglers targeted other salmonids more frequently) may also have led to lower catch and harvest of lake trout during this period (Connerton et al. 2020).
 After 2007, however, catch and harvest rates and total catch and harvest increased for six consecutive years, then were relatively stable 2013-2016.
 Increases from 2007 through 2016 followed the October 2006 regulation change and coincided with an increase in lake trout abundance and anecdotal reports of anglers targeting lake trout more frequently during 2013-2016.
-Catch and harvest rates declined in 2017 and declined further in 2018 to 0.25 and 0.10 fish per boat trip, respectively resulting in lower total catch (12,205) and harvest (4,949) in 2018.
-Total harvest in 2018 was well below NY target harvest levels (i.e., <10,000 per year) set forth in the management strategy to maintain adequate adult survival (Lantry et al 2014).
-While catch and harvest totals have been low recently, relative to the late 1980s, catch and harvest rates increased to relatively high levels in 2015 and 2016 (e.g., catch rates were over 7.5 times higher than the 2007 record low).
-Catch rate in 2018 declined 73% from 2016; and was among the lowest recorded (7th lowest on record); however, it was still about 2 times higher than the lows observed in 2007 (Connerton and Eckert 2019).
-The 2017-2018 declines in lake trout catch, harvest, and catch and harvest rates coincided with good to excellent fishing quality for other trout and salmon species (especially Chinook salmon) which may have reduced fishing effort directed at lake trout in those years.
+While catch and harvest totals have been low recently, relative to the late 1980s, during 2013-2016 harvest exceeded the U.S. 10,000 lake trout target (Lantry et al 2014).
+Catch rates of lake trout declined between 2016 and 2019, trending from 0.94 to 0.39 fish per boat trip, as did total catch dropping from 36,336 in 2016 to 16,354 in 2019.
+Harvest in 2019 was 58% below the 2013-2016 average (Connerton et al. 2020).
+The 2017-2019 declines in lake trout catch, harvest, and catch and harvest rates coincided with good to excellent fishing quality for other trout and salmon species (especially Chinook salmon) which may have reduced fishing effort directed at lake trout in those years.